Search

 Jewel Changi Airport

-The highlights here are probably the Changi Experience Studio (a state-of-the-art virtual reality attraction with shows and interactive games) and the Shiseido Forest Valley.
-This vast indoor garden is home to the Jewel Rain Vortex, the world’s tallest indoor waterfall.
-Plunging down a seven-storey drop, it’s especially impressive in the evening when illuminated during a Light & Music Showcase.
+The main attractions here are the Changi Experience Studio, a digital attraction featuring interactive games, projection experiences, and immersive shows, and the Shiseido Forest Valley.
+This huge indoor garden is home to the HSBC Rain Vortex, the world’s tallest indoor waterfall.
+It drops seven stories and is especially cool at night during the Light & Music Showcase with daily performances.

 Lounges for everyone

-Changi offers an extensive list of airline lounges for priority passengers in each terminal.
-If you aren’t eligible for free access to any of these private lounges, there are also pay-per-use lounges in all four terminals and at Jewel Changi Airport.
-These are the Plaza Premium Lounge (T1), the Ambassador Transit Lounge (T2 and T3), the Blossom Lounge (T4) and the Changi Lounge (Jewel).
+Changi has a long list of airline lounges for eligible passengers in each terminal.
+If you don’t have access, there are also pay-per-use lounges in all four terminals and at Jewel.
+These include the Plaza Premium Lounge (T1), the Ambassador Transit Lounge (T2 and T3), the Blossom Lounge (T4) and the Changi Lounge (Jewel).

 Airport hotels

-If you need to spend the night at Changi, you have several options.
-Crowne Plaza Changi Airport (named the World’s Best Airport Hotel by Skytrax) is located landside at T3 with link bridge or Skytrain access to all terminals.
-If you’re transiting through the airport and don’t want to clear immigration, there’s also the Aerotel Airport Transit Hotel at T1 and two Ambassador Transit Hotels at T2 and T3 respectively.
+If you need to stay overnight, you have a few options.
+The Crowne Plaza Changi Airport is located landside at T3 with easy access to all terminals.
+If you’re in transit and don’t want to clear immigration, there’s the Aerotel Airport Transit Hotel at T1 and two Ambassador Transit Hotels at T2 and T3.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.